One Mic Stand

-One Mic Stand is an Indian standup comedy television show series created by Only Much Louder for Amazon Video.
-It is not like a typical standup comedy show in that it hosts India's famous actors, politicians, influencers, writers and musicians who are trained by Comedians to perform standup comedy for first time.
+One Mic Stand is an Indian standup comedy television show series created by Only Much Louder for Amazon Prime Video.
+Unlike typical standup formats, the show hosts India's famous Actor, Politician, Internet personality, Writer, and Musician who are trained by Comedians to perform standup comedy for first time.
 This series has 2 seasons on Amazon Prime Video and both seasons are hosted by comedian Sapan Verma.

 Seasons

 The first season of One Mic Stand released on 15 November 2019, with 5 episodes.
-Bhuvan Bam, Taapsee Pannu, Richa Chadda, Vishal Dadlani and Shashi Tharoor performed their first time ever standup comedy.
+Bhuvan Bam, Taapsee Pannu, Richa Chadha, Vishal Dadlani and Shashi Tharoor performed their first time ever standup comedy.
 Zakir Khan, Kunal Kamra, Ashish Shakya, Rohan Joshi and Angad Singh Ranyal were the mentors, trainers and the guest comedians in this season.

 The second season released on 22 October 2021, again with 5 episodes.
 The celebrities who performed their first standup are Sunny Leone, Karan Johar, Chetan Bhagat, Faye D'Souza and Raftaar.
 The guest comedy and trainings were performed by Samay Raina, Neeti Palta, Sumukhi Suresh, Atul Khatri and Abish Mathew.